victorlucss/rbc-statement-analyzer/README.md

 # RBC Statement analyzer

+Mind that this is just for fun :)

 Upload your pdf statement and see all the lines with graphs and an analyzer on where to cut things off to improve your finance

 # Todo